 What about the many pubs which are listed buildings, maybe unchanged for a century or more, that have got to have these things installed?
 Their appearance could be ruined.

-lose a wide portion of our audience.
-I liken this to someone who wants to watch Evil Dead 2 also having to sit through Schindlers List, one is light hearted black comedy horror whilst the other is a deeply upsetting slice of reality, people should have
+could lose a wide portion of our audience.
+I liken this to someone who wants to watch Evil Dead 2 also having to sit through Schindlers List, one is light hearted black comedy horror whilst the other is a deeply upsetting slice of reality, people

-announced a change to the law that will allow journalists to attend family court hearings.
+December Straw announced a change to the law that will allow journalists to attend family court hearings.
 Sipped in at the end of Straw's statement, he stated his intention to reverse the decision in a case known as Clayton v Clayton.
-This was a landmark Court of
+This was a

 More criticisms Jacqui: